Did you find one or more of your stick insect dead in its enclosure? If so, you are likely pondering the question of ‘why have my stick insects died’?

 Have Your Stick Insects Died a Natural Death?

 If this is/was one of your first stick insects, then the chances are you haven’t ever considered the question of when your pet is likely to die.
 Unfortunately, insects typically do not live as long as mammals, which can lead to a lot of consternation among novice insect owners when their insect dies after a, to them, relatively short time.

-The average lifespan a stick an insect is a couple of years, give or take a few months either way (note that we said ‘average’; it all depends on species, size, sex, etc.).
+The average lifespan a stick an insect is a year or so, give or take a few months either way (note that I said ‘average’; it all depends on species, size, sex, etc.).
 As this is such a relatively short time, many stick insect owners believe they did something wrong when their stick insect dies.
 Particularly, if they have only owned the stick insect for part of its life.

 The general rule with stick insects, as well as most other insects, is that the larger the species, the longer it will live for.
 This is why, for example, the Timema cristinae from North America has a much shorter lifespan than other stick insect species as an adult grows to half an inch.
 It is one of the smallest stick insect species in the world.

 This is one of the reasons that you should keep records of your insects – the species, gender, and how long it has lived thus far.
 Naturally, this is harder with insects obtained via second-hand means, but if you are growing a colony of nymphs you can have accurate records almost down to the day.

 Did the Temperature Impact the Stick Insect’s Death?